Stefan-Brewer/Home-lab-Wireshark-practice/Setup.md

 ## Installing Kali Linux

 To install Kali Linux, I went to the Kali website’s download page and chose [Virtual Machines](https://www.kali.org/get-kali/#kali-virtual-machines).There are a number of images available, all for different hypervisors.
 Since I am using VirtualBox, I chose that option.
 The download is a compressed folder that I had to extract.
 Once extracted, I simply ran VirtualBox, clicked on Add, and then selected the file I just extracted.
-The VM has Kali pre-installed, so I didn’t even have to go through any installation process (unlike with the other two VMs in the screenshot.)
+The VM has Kali pre-installed, so I didn’t even have to go through any installation process.
 With iso files, clicking on New instead would be better, as it gives more setup and install options.
+I did that for two other VMS (Win10 and Ubuntu).

 **Note**: I was initially not able to get any VMs to run because I had to enable SVM in the BIOS settings.